datachile/deploy/README.md

 $ bash ./init.sh datachile.io
 ```

+Make sure you run this command through `bash`, don't `source` it.
 The first argument, `datachile.io` is the root domain where this instance is running.
 This will do the procedure needed to get the certificates from the Let's Encrypt Authority.

 As mentioned in the previous section, if the `chilecube` endpoint won't be hosted as a subdomain of the same root domain, you can't run this file directly.
-Check the `./init.sh` file to understand the procedure it does.
+Check the `./init.sh` file to understand the procedure.